GabeStah/gremlin-chaos-monkey/src/alternatives/index.md

 published: true
 ---

 Chaos Monkey serves a singular purpose -- to randomly terminate instances.
-As discussed in [Chaos Monkey and Spinnaker][#spinnaker-strictly] and [The Pros and Cons of Chaos Monkey][#chaos-monkey-pros-cons], Chaos Monkey is incapable of covering the broad spectrum of experimentation and failure injection required for proper Chaos Engineering.
+As discussed in [Chaos Monkey and Spinnaker][#spinnaker-strictly] and [The Pros and Cons of Chaos Monkey][#chaos-monkey-pros-cons], additional tools are required when using Chaos Monkey, in order to cover the broad spectrum of experimentation and failure injection required for proper Chaos Engineering.

 In this chapter, we'll explore a wide range of tools and techniques -- regardless of the underlying technologies -- that you and your team can use to intelligently induce failures while confidently building toward a more resilient system.